FAQs for Ordering Cookies tm

 Please check your spam folder for an email from Girl Scout Cookies (email@example.com).
 If you cannot find it and you wish to retrieve your order confirmation number, please fill out this form.

 Unfortunately, we do not offer the opportunity to change an order.
 Once the order is placed, all sales are final.

-Shipping orders can take 2–10 business days for domestic destinations, and 5-15 days for premium destinations.
+Shipping orders can take 2–15 business days for domestic destinations, and 5-15 business days for premium destinations.
 In-person delivery orders can take up to 6–10 weeks.

 Please contact customer service via this form.

 The Digital Cookie platform emphasizes the safety of both girls and customers.
 Before girls are allowed to set up their site, they are required to learn about Internet safety through our "Safe Selling for Smart Cookies" video.
 In addition, girls take an Internet Safety Pledge and parents/caregivers agree to our Terms and Conditions before using the web-based platform.
 Parents/caregivers must also approve all updates and changes girls make when customizing their Digital Cookie site.
 Girls using the mobile app that enables them to process cookie sales on-the-go will adhere to the same safety standards as those participating in traditional Girl Scout Cookie sales.